Kenya School Expedition

 - Moving Mountains project and camp costs.
 Depending on how many people are going on the trip Moving Mountains will decide the nature of the project and the number of children at the camp.
 We reserve the right to run just a camp with no project, or vice versa.
 We will discuss with you and the committee in Kenya what are the priorities and what will be the exact project.

-- Mount Kenya - park permits, guides and porters, all equipment and meals.
+- Mount Kenya - park permits, guides and porters, all equipment and meals -f the mountain is part of the programme

 - Safari - all costs of national park entry fees, safari trucks and fuel, camping costs and staffing